 For marketing purposes, Talent Jam may provide your personal data to Facebook, Google, or other similar entities.

 The granted consents may be withdrawn at any time.
-The consent withdrawal has no impact on the fulfillment of contractual obligations.
+The consent withdrawal has no impact on the fulfilment of contractual obligations.
 If you withdraw your consent for the personal data processing for any or all ways described above, Talent Jam will not use your personal data and information for the purposes set out above.
 The consent withdrawal does not affect the lawfulness of the processing based on a granted consent prior to its withdrawal.
 In order to withdraw the granted consent, you only need to use our website or simply use our contact information.

 When is the data collected deleted on these grounds: